nosoop/netnsplice/README.md

 [[proxies]]
 # it can also listen on / forward to a Unix stream (TCP) socket
+# the listening socket can have its ownership and access permissions set
 listen.path = '/var/run/service.sock'
+listen.group = 'www-data'
+listen.chmod = 0o600

 # the forwarded socket may also be inside a network namespace (if on Linux)
-# you will need to run the daemon as a user that is capable of setns
+# if you'd like to, you will need to run the application as a user that is capable of setns
+# you will also need to install as 'netnsplice[netns]' (with the 'netns' extra)
 forward.host = '127.0.0.1'
 forward.port = 8080
 forward.nspath = '/var/run/netns/isolated'
 ```

+Run `netnsplice config.toml`.